qiboteam/qibo/doc/source/installation.rst

       # builds binaries
       python setup.py build

-      # installs the QIBO packages
+      # installs the Qibo packages
       python setup.py install # or python setup.py develop

 If you prefer to keep changes always synchronized with the code then install using the develop option: